-National data indicate that active duty military members are more likely than civilians to report currently smoking, and that veterans are also more likely to be current smokers than nonveterans.
+National data indicate that active duty military members are more likely than civilians to report currently smoking, and that veterans are also more likely to be current smokers than non-veterans.
 However, BRFSS data and Health Related Behavior Survey data for Active Duty Service Members from 2011 suggest that in Washington State, the rates among active duty personnel, the general population, veterans, and non-veterans are similar.
-Because HB 1054 would not affect the minimum tobacco/vaping product purchase age on military bases in Washington, it is possible that this bill could have a smaller impact on decreasing tobacco and vaping product use among active duty personnel, thereby potentially creating a disparity or exacerbating disparities that already exist at the national level.
-It is important to note that in Hawaii, where a tobacco 21 purchase age law was passed in 2015, the U.S. Army, Department of the Navy, and the Marine Corp all announced their support and indicated that their respective bases would comply with the law.
+Because SB 6048 would not affect the minimum tobacco/vaping product purchase age on military bases in Washington, it is possible that this bill could have a smaller impact on decreasing tobacco and vaping product use among active duty personnel, thereby potentially creating a disparity or exacerbating disparities that already exist at the national level.
+It is important to note that in Hawaii, where a tobacco 21 purchase age law was passed in 2015, the U.S. Army, Department of the Navy, and the Marine Corps all announced their support and all military bases decided to comply with the law.a,34 Similarly, the U.S. Navy stated that it supported California's efforts to pass a Tobacco 21 law, which went into effect in 2016.
+If military bases in Washington decided to comply with SB 6048, this could potentially have a positive impact on disparities in smoking rates for military personnel.